Classic Motorcycle Build

 Should I Buy A Project Motorcycle That Doesn't Run?

 Here's the long answer.
-You may not know all that a project bike needs until you've got the entire motor disassembled.
-And at that point, you're already in deep, and depending on what you find, it can get expensive.
+You won't know all that a project bike needs until you've got the entire bike disassembled.
+And at that point, you've already a lot of time and effort, so depending on what you find, it can be daunting.

 A seller will often say, "it just needs a tune-up" or "the carbs need to be rebuilt".
 Always assume they're lying, or that they truly just don't know.
-At least check to see if the motor at least turns over.
+At a minimum, check to see if the motor turns over.

 Conclusion

-The easiest project bikes are ones that run and have current registration.
+The easiest and most fun project motorcycles are the ones that run and have current registration.

 Related Articles: